 Educational & Outreach Activities

-Article titled “Valley Stewardship Network Receives Fishers & Farmers Funding for Prairie STRIPS in Southwest Wisconsin” published by the Valley Stewardship Network Published on the Fishers & Farmers Partnership website, the La Crosse Tribune, and the County Line.
+Valley Stewardship Network’s November 2017 press release titled “Valley Stewardship Network Receives Fishers & Farmers Funding for Prairie STRIPS in Southwest Wisconsin” was published by the La Crosse Tribune, and the County Line, and is posted on the Fishers & Farmers Partnership website,

-Three farmers have seeded and are currently managing prairie strips ranging in area from 1 to 3 acres per farm with direct SARE financial assistance.
-Five additional farms have installed edge of field prairie strip buffers with consultation by SARE project collaborators.
+Six farmers have seeded and are currently managing prairie strips ranging in area from 1 to 3 acres per farm with direct SARE financial assistance.
+Three additional farms have installed edge of field prairie strip buffers with consultation by SARE project collaborators.